4d5645/NFT-ForeignAgents/README.md

 The project is dedicated to solving the problem of partially automating the creation and placement of NFT tokens for foreign agents.

+### How to parse data?

-To use parsers, install the following requirements:
+0. Install the following requirements:
 ```
 pandas==1.4.3
 Wikipedia-API==0.5.4